• Skip to primary navigation

 Jump to Recipe

 This recipe for mascarpone chocolate mousse is decadent and creamy with a rich chocolate flavor.
-Using only four ingredients (!!), these chocolate treats come together in less than an hour.
-And best of all?
-No messing with raw eggs or gelatin here.
+Using only four ingredients (!!), these chocolate treats come together in less than an hour. ⏰ And best of all?
+No raw eggs or gelatin here.
 Traditional dark chocolate mousse tends to contain egg white or yolks.
-This one skips those while still recreating mousse's luxuriously soft texture.
+This one skips those ingredients while still recreating mousse's luxuriously soft texture.
+This no-bake mousse sets in the fridge and works well served on its own or even as a cake filling.

 Jump to: